 On the beach, I saw hundreds of colorful wooden boats and tons of people walking around.
 I was advised by my guide to not take pictures of the people.

 Finally we ended at my hotel, the Leybato Beach Resort, where you can stay on the beach for just $30.
 My circular room was not air conditioned by was comfortable and just 20 steps from the beach.
 The hotel was proudly Gambian owned.

 I took another dip in the ocean.
 This time, I didn’t get harassed by the bumsters because they saw I was swimming.
 One guy yelled for me to avoid the rocks.

 Later on I went for a run on the beach.
 The guy who told me to avoid the rocks walked over to me and said “do you remember me?”
 This was his angle to start the bumster sales pitch.
 I simply thanked him and started jogging south along the beach.

 10 minutes away, I reached a sort of town with beach bars and hotels.
 Noticed a lot of European tourists lying on lounge chairs.
 Of note we’re the large number of older European women with younger very fit (think six packs) Gambian men (presumably bumsters).
 This was sex tourism- not so much in the predatory way you hear about it in Thailand- but sex tourism nonetheless.
 The Gambia is known as a hotspot for sex tourism for women.
 It probably wasn’t the right reaction but I could only help but laugh to myself.

 I watched the sun set from a beachside hammock.
-I got dinner nearby before calling it an early night to catch up on sleep before the big day tomorrow.
+I got dinner nearby before calling it an early night to catch up on sleep before the big day at Kunta Kinteh Island.